Geeksfino/finclip-agent/README.md

 ```
 That's it.
 This should start a chatbot that does nothing but respond to user messages.
 You can use the CLI to chat with it.

-**Note**: When running CxAgent with `bunx`, the tool will look for the `.agent.env` file and configuration files in your current working directory.
-Make sure to create these files in the directory where you'll be running the command.
+**Important**: When running CxAgent with `bunx`, the tool will first look for the `.agent.env` and `brain.md` files in your current working directory.
+If these files exist, they will be used instead of the default ones bundled with the package.
+This allows you to customize the agent's behavior without modifying the package itself.

-Required configuration files:
+The `.agent.env` file containing a valid LLM API key is required for the agent to function properly.
+Make sure to create this file in the directory where you'll be running the command.

+## Configuration Files

+### Required Configuration Files
 - `.agent.env` - Environment variables for API keys and settings
 - `brain.md` - Agent instructions and capabilities (optional, will use default if not present)
 - `conf/` directory - Configuration files for various components but not required

+### Configuration Priority
+When running CxAgent, it will look for configuration files in the following order:

+1. User-supplied files in the current working directory
+2. Default files bundled with the package

+This allows you to customize the agent's behavior without modifying the package itself.

+### Security Best Practices

+1. **Never commit sensitive information**: Ensure `.agent.env` is listed in your `.gitignore` file
+2. **Use the example template**: Copy `.agent.env.example` to `.agent.env` and add your own API keys
+3. **Keep API keys private**: Never share your `.agent.env` file containing real API keys
+4. **Rotate compromised keys**: If you accidentally expose your API keys, rotate them immediately

 ### Embed the chatbot in a website